Get your suitable CSCS card: green card, red card, blue card, or gold card

 What CSCS card does a plumber need?

-A plumber who wishes to work on construction sites in the UK needs to have a CSCS card (JIB).
+A plumber wishing to work on construction sites in the UK must have a CSCS card (JIB).
 It shows they have the necessary skills and training to work safely on construction sites.
-There are different types of CSCS cards, and the plumber must ensure they have the right one for the work they will be doing.
+There are different types of cards, and the plumber must ensure they have the right one for the work they will be doing.
 For example, there is a card for general labourers and another for skilled tradespeople.
 The plumber will also need to renew their card every five years.

 What types of cards are withdrawn?
 The construction site visitor yellow CSCS card